 I’m also a minister of the gospel so some of my posts will reflect my biblical worldview, my theology and maybe some stuff on church history.(I no longer post here but have a separate blog for spiritual issues.)

 For those interested in what that means I’m a Doctrines of Grace (Calvinist) guy but fit into a progressive dispensationalist camp theologically.
 So, broadly speaking I’m reformed in my theology but narrowly speaking believe there is a special future for the nation Israel.

 I live in Wisconsin and have been married to the same wonderful gal for 42 years.
 I have one married son and terrific daughter-in-law.
 Thus far they have two sons and one daughter in between the two boys in age.
 I love being a grand-pa!

 We also have an annoying cockatiel named Abraham.
 He is annoying because he has an enormous capacity to squawk when my wife is not home.
 I think it’s birdie separation disorder.

 My ministry is in Kenosha, WI at Missio Dei Fellowship.
 My best friend Matt Henry is the pastor there and I help him as his associate pastor.
 (You can hear his preaching (and mine on occasion at this link.)

-I live in Oak Creek, Wisconsin.
-It’s a southern suburb of Milwaukee County.
-I’ve lived in the Milwaukee area most of my life except for a year in Boston, MA as a child and in Texas for a brief time in the US Army.
+I live in Kansasville, Wisconsin.
+Kansasville is a small town in western Racine County.
+Prior to our move to Kansasville I lived in the Milwaukee area most of my life except for a year in Boston, MA as a child and in Texas for a brief time in the US Army.

 I have not traveled much out of the country except for fishing trips to Canada but have been to Poland and the Czech Republic on a mission trip.
 I think I’d like to have a trip to Britain\Scotland and Germany on my bucket list.